tomasc/mongoid_activity_tracker/README.md

 Along the action, it is possible to track any number of related documents.

-First, configure the tracker class using the `.tracks` macros:
+First, configure the tracker class using the `.tracks` macro:

 ```Ruby
 class MyTracker